kedro-org/publish-kedro-viz/README.md

 - **Kedro-project dependencies:** Install all the Kedro-project dependencies before using this action in your workflow
 - **Python-version:** You need to have an environment with `python>=3.9` in your workflow

 **NOTE:** While configuring your repository for GitHub Pages, you have two publishing source options.
-You can either choose a `branch` or `a custom GitHub Actions workflow`.
+You can either choose a branch or a custom GitHub Actions workflow.
 If you choose a branch, the build artifacts will be uploaded to the `publish_branch` you pass as an input to the action, which defaults to `gh-pages`.
-If you choose a custom GitHub Actions workflow, you need to mention that in the input `publishing_source` to the action and no artifacts/branch will be created.
+If you choose a custom GitHub Actions workflow, you need to mention that in the input `publishing_source` to the action.
+In this case, no branch will be created and the artifacts are deployed at run-time.
 Please find more information on configuring a publishing source for github pages site in the [official docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 ## Usage